Moffein/Risky_Artifacts/README.md

 - **Artifact of Cruelty**
 	- Enemies can spawn with multiple elite affixes.
+		- Mainly intended as an artifact to enable post-loop with MidRunArtifacts.

+- **Artifact of the Hunted**
+	- Survivors can spawn as enemies.
+		- Enemy survivors have increased health and decreased damage.

 ## For Mod Devs
 If you are making a custom boss and want to add it to the Artifact of Origination spawn pool, add a softdependency to com.Moffein.RiskyArtifacts then do: